 When the Assyrian Empire was collapsing after the destruction of Nineveh by the Chaldeans, Egypt recovered independence and Pharaoh Nekho went up against Assyrians passing through Judah.
 Then, Yoshiyahu, king of Judah, being tributary of Assyria, tried to stop him but was killed and his son Elyakim was appointed king under Egyptian sovereignty.
 Nekho had to change his plans, as the real foe was no longer the falling Assyrians but the rising Babylonians, so he chose to support the last Assyrian resistance against Nebukhadnetzar, commander of the Babylonian army.
 The battle of Karkemish determined the definitive victory of Nebukhadnetzar.
 Nekho was defeated and Judah was in the uncertain situation of an imposed alliance with Egypt.
 Nebukhadnetzar came to Jerusalem and besieged the city, taking the king and selected part of the population to exile in Babylon.
 Nebukhadnetzar became king of Babylon at his arrival after his father's death, so his reign began with the capture of Jerusalem.
 Nevertheless, Judah was still a kingdom as Nebukhadnetzar appointed Elyakim's son first, and then Matanyahu (Elyakim's brother) as his vassal in Jerusalem.

-Matanyahu, renamed Tzidkiyahu by Nebukhadnetzar, was not loyal to Babylon and because of this a second and third deportation followed; in the last one almost all Judahites were sent to exile in Babylon, Jerusalem and the Temple were destroyed and burnt in the 9
+Matanyahu, renamed Tzidkiyahu by Nebukhadnetzar, was not loyal to Babylon and because of this a second and third deportation followed; in the last one almost all Judahites were sent to exile in Babylon, Jerusalem and the Temple were destroyed and burnt in the 9th Av 3174.
+This was the end of the Kingdom of Judah.

 Nebukhadnetzar, unlike the Assyrian kings, did not replace the inhabitants of Judah with other exiled people, but left a governor on the land over the small number of remaining Judahites.
 They killed the governor and fled to Egypt, leaving their homeland.
 In a successive campaign, Nebukhadnetzar invaded Egypt marking the definitive end of Pharaonic rule.

 The Judahites exiled in Babylon achieved a respectable social position and wealth.
 In fact, the Assyrian/Babylonian policy of deportations had not the purpose of making slaves but only to resettle the people away from their homeland, in order to prevent rebellion and wars of independence.
 The Assyrian authorities recognized and preserved the identity of the peoples which they led away, keeping families and communities together.
 In this way the Assyrians were trying to encourage deported peoples to continue their normal way of life in the lands to which they had been transferred.
 In changed geographical surroundings it was hoped that longings for the homeland would weaken, so that loyalty to the Empire might take its place.
 In their new homes farmers received allotments of land.
 Others continued their previous occupations as artisans, scribes, and so forth.
+Once they were inhabiting in their new land, they were free to develop their social life.
+In fact, Nebukhadnetzar and the following kings appointed some exiled Judahites as ministers of their government.

 Concerning the deportees from the Kingdom of Israel that were in exile one and a half century before those of Judah, there is not much information.
 The areas where they were settled were different; Israelites were scattered in the eastern regions of Assyria and in Media, while Judahites were concentrated in Babylon city.
 Nevertheless, there is evidence that both groups had contacts with each other; in fact, Prophet Yehezk'el of Judah was dwelling among the Northern Israelites in one of their exile cities, Tel-Aviv in Assyria.

-th 3222 the commander of the army of the Persian king Kurush (Cyrus) took Babylon without battle, while the king himself was retired in Teyma (Arabia) and the crown prince was devoted to banquet in the royal residences without having care for the state affairs.
+On Tishri 16th 3222 the commander of the army of the Persian king Kurush (Cyrus) took Babylon without battle, while the king himself was retired in Teyma (Arabia) and the crown prince was devoted to banquet in the royal residences without having care for the state affairs.
 In a single day, the Babylonian empire fell down and a new world power was establishing new rules: the alliance of Persia and Media.
 King Kurush entered Babylon on Cheshvan to take official possession of the city and the whole empire.
 His first decree was in favour of exiles, allowing them to return back to their homeland and rebuild their cities.

 The whole people of Israel was granted the benefit of return, without tribal distinction - such decree was for all Israelites.
 Persians inherited an empire in which there were Israelite exiles that were deported in different times by different kings: twice by Tiglat-Pileser III, once by Shalmaneser V and Sargon II and three times by Nebukhadnetzar - there was no difference for Persians if they were Israelites or Judahites, or if they were scattered by Ninevites or by Babylonians; all of them were equally considered "Jews", as the People of Israel will be recognized since this period.
 Notwithstanding, only a minority of the people returned to Eretz Yisrael, and both Judahites and Northern Israelites freely moved to the main cities within the empire, having fluent contact with each other.
 This fact introduces to a difficult question: Do the "Lost Tribes of Israel" really exist or are just a myth?